Tennis-Wimbledon round-up from day six

-LONDON, July 8 Round-up of day six at the Wimbledon championships on Saturday:
+LONDON, July 8 (Reuters) - Round-up of day six at the Wimbledon championships on Saturday:

 QUOTE OF THE DAY: "The key was that I was fighting, and I was never giving up ... doesn't matter what the score was.
 Without this (fight) I don't know if I would be in the next round right now." - Top seed Angelique Kerber, after a comeback victory over American Shelby Rogers 4-6 7-6(2) 6-4 to reach the fourth round.
 World number one Kerber is hoping to become the first German to win the Wimbledon title since Steffi Graf in 1996.